John-Hayes-Reed/bottled_services/README.md

     $ rails g bottled_service TypeAgnosticService first_attribute second_attribute

-when using the generator, the attribute arguments add:
+When using the generator with types, the attribute arguments will generate something like the following in your service object:
 ```ruby
 att :first_attribute, String
 att :second_attribute, Array
 ```

-Into the service class which, tells the bottled service which attributes are acceptable, and the type for it.
-So when not using the generator, or when adding attributes later on, just add another line like the above to declare it.
+This tells the bottled service which attributes are acceptable, and the type for it.
+So when not using the generator, or when adding attributes later on, just add another line as you like to declare it.
-And for any type, just leave out the type:
+And to allow any type, just leave out the type:

 ```ruby
 att :third_attribute